gem5/website/_pages/documentation/learning_gem5/part1/simple_config.md

 ```

 After those final connections, we've finished instantiating our
 simulated system!
-Our system should look like simple-config-fig.
+Our system should look like the figure below.

 ![A simple system configuration without
 caches.](/pages/static/figures/simple_config.png)